AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/installation.md

 ## Installation Flow {#installation-flow}

-The installation of the AEM Reference Demos Add-On is conceptually quite simple.
+The installation of the AEM Reference Demos Add-On is conceptually simple.

 1. A new AEM program is created in Cloud Manager for testing purposes.
-1. The demo content and configurations is deployed to the program using a pipeline in Cloud Manager.
+1. The demo content and configuration is deployed to the program using a pipeline in Cloud Manager.
 The demo content contains
    * Site templates used to create various AEM sites using features of AEM, prepopulated with best practices examples.
    * Configuration tools to manage your demo content.
 1. Using the quick site creation tool, you create demo sites based on the templates.